cobermai/rfstudies/README.md

 This framework serves as a template for machine learning for failure prediction use cases.
 It contains domain specific and domain independent building blocks.
-An example use case is given for predicting breakdowns in CLIC RF cavities [1].
+Two example use cases are given for predicting breakdowns in CLIC RF cavities [1] and to classify heartbeats [2].

 1) **Domain Specific: Transformation**:
    * Data Reader: reading of source data from input sources (e.g. LabVIEW)